The US Department of Homeland Security defines Cybersecurity as:

 - Biometric verification (fingerprints)

 Availability – information needs to be consistently and readily accessible for authorized parties.
-Authentication mechanisms, access channels and systems all have to work properly for the information they protect and to ensure it’s available when it is needed to not impact productivity in the business.
+Authentication mechanisms, access channels, and systems all have to work properly for the information they protect and to ensure it’s available when it is needed to not impact productivity in the business.
 What happens when employees run into authorization issues daily?
-They stop caring about the cybersecurity culture of the organization?
-They find a loophole to access the data they need, and leave a pathway for a cyber criminal to enter your systems under the radar.
+Do they stop caring about the cybersecurity culture of the organization?
+They find a loophole to access the data they need and leave a pathway for a cybercriminal to enter your systems under the radar.

 How to Protect Your Business from Cyber Threats